 This is an intriguing blend with a variety of plants, including organic echinacea, organic cinnamon bark, organic hawthorn flowering top, organic dandelion root, organic burdock root, and organic hibiscus flower extract.
 While these seven plants likely make up just a sprinkle within Daily Greens, it’s a nice addition.

 Both the extract of hawthorn flowers and lemongrass leaf have been used for centuries as herbal remedies.
-These plants are packed with antioxidants and have been linked with anti-inflammatory effects and digestive wellness.
+These plants are packed with antioxidants and have been linked with effects on inflammation and digestive wellness.

 Probiotics are live bacteria and other organisms that may produce health benefits when consumed.
-Huel Daily Greens contains two strains of probiotics: Bacillus coagulans and Bifidobacterium bifidum.
-These strains have been studied for quite some time and are both considered to be beneficial.
+Huel Daily Greens contains one strain of probiotics: Bacillus coagulans MTCC 5856.
+This strain has been studied for quite some time and is considered to be beneficial, but Huel does not disclose the CFU amount (colony forming units).
+It makes me wonder if the blend meets the recommended dose with only 61mg.

 Vegetables and fruit are some of the most nutritious foods we can eat, and the more we have, the more benefits we may experience.
 While research is still needed, since greens powders contain whole vegetables, fruit, and other ingredients, it is likely they may confer similar benefits.

-Huel Daily Greens only contains 125 million CFU probiotics, no digestive enzymes, and only 1 gram of fiber.
-There are a few ingredients that may be beneficial for our gut, such as organic ginger root and organic spirulina, but they may not be effectively dosed.
+Huel Daily Greens only contains 61mg probiotics from one strain, no digestive enzymes, and only 1 gram of fiber.
+There are a few ingredients that may be beneficial for our gut, such as organic ginger root and organic spirulina, but they are included in extraordinarily small blends.

 From my perspective as a dietitian, Huel may not live up to its claim of being good for digestive support.